December 21, 2024

 • Failing to properly install hardware, resulting in poorly functioning shutters

-See also How to Refinish Wrought Iron Shutters
+See also How to Secure Shutters in a Sliding Glass Door

 Another common mistake that homeowners make when trimming window shutters is not taking into account the direction of the wood grain.
 Cutting against the grain can result in splintering and rough edges, which can be difficult to sand down.
 It’s important to identify the direction of the grain before making any cuts and adjust your saw accordingly.